 Of course providing each student, or even each school with the resources needed for observational astronomy could be a costly venture for the schools and ultimately the taxpayer.
 A more logical, and affordable approach would be to utilize the resources already available to the community, and that’s where we come in.

 We provide the experience, knowledge, and equipment as a service to the community FREE of charge.
 Our club and many like it are now working together with the ASP and NASA to provide public outreach to schools, churches, civic organizations, and the general public by setting up telescopes in places like the Mall, Churches, Neighborhoods, and Private Homes.
 We know the interest is there; often, the only hurdle is access to the proper equipment and knowledgeable people willing to help.

 Unfortunately the odds are stacked against us and our goal to study the night sky and inspire our youth.
 A rampant problem has spread across the planet like a rouge virus, it is called light pollution.
 We are deeply concerned about the negative impact light pollution is having on our ability view of the stars, and we support the IDA’s efforts at improving outdoor lighting technique for the benefit of all life on earth.
 Some recent estimates indicate that most of the worlds population can no longer experience a natural unhindered view of the Night Sky.
-But it doesn’t stop there, because light pollution effects everyone, not just astronomers.
+But it doesn’t stop there, because light pollution affects everyone, not just astronomers.
 Scientific research has revealed that there are health, safety, and security risks associated with Light Pollution.
 It has also known to have negative effects on plants and animals while contributiing to our planets global warming.

 Please visit our Light Pollution page for more information.